michaeldunneMD17/Assignment-20---Tableau---Citi-Bike-Analytics/README.md

 * How effective has gender outreach been in increasing female ridership over the timespan?

-   -Female ridership has increased year over year but male ridership still far outpaces all genders
+   -Female ridership increased steadily as the year progressed, but generally remained at around the 20% mark.
+Males users on the other hand were generally listed at      around the 70-75% mark across the six months analysed

 * How does the average trip duration change by age?
   - Starting down with the eldest age recorded - 77 years old, the data steadily increases to 32 years old.